 In a scenario without SSO, if a user wants to access two applications: App1 and App2.
-Typically, both of these applications would have different username and passwords and the user would have to use respective credentials to access these applications.
+Typically, both of these applications would have different usernames and passwords and the user would have to use respective credentials to access these applications.

-In many cases, SSO is confused as being same as a Centralized System.
+In many cases, SSO is confused as being the same as a Centralized System.
 However, both of these are slightly different.
 A centralized system purely focuses on user access management.
 Using a centralized system, if a user wishes to access two applications App1 and App2, then this would require separate logging into both these applications with the same set of username and password.
 So the user would not be automatically logged into App2 in case the user has already logged in once for App1.
 Whereas with SSO, this happens automatically.

 A centralized authentication focuses on ease of user credential management.
 However, SSO focuses on enriching the user experience.